 Early childhood education is the foundation for lifelong wellbeing and learning.
-The State Government is reforming early learning to give every Victorian child an extra year of kindergarten.
+The Victorian Government is reforming early learning to give every Victorian child an extra year of kindergarten.
+This

-The Victorian Government has committed to changing that with a $5 billion commitment over the next decade to deliver subsidised kindergarten to every three-year-old in the state.
+The Victorian Government has committed to changing that with an almost $5 billion commitment over the decade to fund kindergarten for three-year-olds.

-From 2022, every three-year old will have access to at least five hours of kindergarten a week, that increases to 15 hours by 2029.
+kindergarten each week.
+From 2022, every three-year-old across the state will have access to at least five hours of funded kindergarten each week.
+That increases to 15 hours a week by 2029.

-The role for the Victorian School Building Authority in these reforms is to support the building and expanding of almost 1,000 kindergartens across the state to make sure three-year-old children have the infrastructure they need to attend kindergarten.
-This includes ensuring that kindergartens are located on or next to all new primary schools that open from 2021 – making the transition easier for many children, and the drop-off simpler for their parents.
+The role for the Victorian School Building Authority in these reforms is to support the building and expansion of early learning facilities across the state to make sure three-year-old children have the infrastructure they need to attend kindergarten.
+This includes ensuring that kindergartens are located on, or nearby, the grounds of all new primary schools that open from 2021 – making the transition easier for many children, and the drop-off simpler for their parents.

 33 St Andrews Place